Michael Harris II Player Props: Braves vs. Twins

-Michael Harris II -- batting .333 in his past 10 games -- will be in action for the Atlanta Braves versus the Minnesota Twins, with Sonny Gray on the mound, on June 26 at 7:20 PM ET.
+Michael Harris II -- with a slugging percentage of .632 in his past 10 games, including one home run -- will be in action for the Atlanta Braves against the Minnesota Twins, with Joe Ryan on the hill, on June 27 at 7:20 PM ET.

-In his previous game, he went 1-for-5 with a triple against the Reds.
+He reached base in all three of his plate appearances (3-for-3 with a double) in his last appearance against the Twins.

 Michael Harris II Game Info & Props vs. the Twins